bioidiap/bob.pad.base/doc/pad_intro.rst

 If no ZEI samples are present in the set (only Genuine and PA samples), the evaluation of a PAD system is seen as a two classes problem, and the same metrics as in a biometric evaluation can be used to assess its performance, where:

    - the False Positive Rate is called IAPMR (Impostor Attack Presentation Match Rate),
-   - the False Negative Rate is called FNMR (False Non Match Rate),
+   - the False Negative Rate is called FNMR (False Non-Match Rate),

 The ROC and DET can be plotted to represent the performance of the system over a range of operation points.

-This two classes case is referred as the `spoof` scenario.
+This two-classes case is referred to as the `spoof` scenario.

 PAD evaluation